arielsalminen/responsive-nav.js/README.md

 ### Responsive navigation plugin without library dependencies and with fast touch screen support.

-Responsive Nav is a tiny JavaScript plugin (weighs ~1kb) which helps you to create toggled navigation for smaller screens.
+Responsive Nav is a tiny JavaScript plugin (weighs ~1kb minified and gzipped) which helps you to create toggled navigation for smaller screens.
 It uses touchstart and CSS3 transitions for the best possible performance.
 It also uses a “clever” workaround which makes it possible to transition from max-height: 0 to max-height: auto which isn’t normally possible with CSS3 transitions.

 #### Features: